Mxltiply/Mxltiply/README.md

 - 🔭 I’m currently working on an arcade!
-- 🌱 I’m learning Python, JS, & C#
+- 🌱 I’m learning Python
 - 📫 How to reach me:
 My Discord is: `DevFire™#3515`
 - ⚡ Fun fact: I'm also doing game development in Unity!